Week 9 AT Pillar Picture

 June 4, 2022

-This was the day I had been dreaming about for weeks: Grayson Highlands pony day! 🐴✨ I woke ready and excited to see friendly, wild ponies.
+This was a day I had been dreaming about for weeks: Grayson Highlands pony day! 🐴✨ I woke up ready and excited to see friendly, wild ponies.
 And wow, did this day deliver! 😻

 We started hiking at 9:25 am.